iker-gonzalez/darkly/path_traversal/Ressources/README.md

 FOUND
 ```

-The script successfully accessed the `/etc/passwd` file in path **http://<ip_address>/?page=../../../../../../../etc/passwd**, revealing sensitive information about the server's user accounts:
+The script successfully accessed the `/etc/passwd` file at the path **http://<ip_address>/?page=../../../../../../../etc/passwd**, exposing sensitive information about the server's user accounts.
+Here are more common sensitive file paths in Unix/Linux-based systems that could be exploited with this script:

+1. `/etc/shadow`: Contains encrypted password and other information such as password expiration for each user.

+2. `/etc/group`: Contains group membership information.

+3. `/etc/sudoers`: Defines which users can run what software on which machines and as which users.

+4. `/etc/ssh/sshd_config`: Contains configurations for the SSH daemon, including what users are allowed to log in.

+5. `/etc/ssh/ssh_config`: Contains client-side configurations for SSH, including the system-wide configuration for every SSH client on the system.

+6. `/root/.ssh/id_rsa`: Contains the private key for the root user (if it exists).

+7. `/home/*/.ssh/id_rsa`: Contains private keys for any user that has one.

+8. `/var/log/auth.log` or `/var/log/secure`: Contains system log messages related to authentication and authorization.

+9. `/etc/mysql/my.cnf`: Contains MySQL configuration, including possibly passwords.

+10. `/proc/self/environ`: Contains environment variables.

 ## Prevention